fredemmott/XRFrameTools/README.md

     - when "GPU API" is "NVAPI", this value is a bitmask of [ `NVAPI_GPU_PERF_DECREASE` values](https://github.com/NVIDIA/nvapi/blob/67af97007f59c248c01e520d8c8fb70e243a3240/nvapi.h#L4723)

-P-State 0 has no power saving, while P-State 15 has the most power saving; that is, P-State 0 is best performance, P-State 15 is worst performance.
+P-State 0 has no power saving, while P-State 15 has the most power saving; that is, P-State 0 is for max performance, P-State 15 has the worst potential performance.

 NVIDIA describe their P-states as: